07 Jun Babinsky. School (1952 – 1963). 1: Choosing a School

 Worse, he hired professors discarded by institutions of higher learning—Maria Fyodorovna did not utter cosmopolitan or Jewish but she didn’t have to.
 By all accounts, Nikifor Fedotovich earned the title of mensch.

 Through blat—she worked at a garment factory, after all—Rakhil acquired brown wool for my school uniform, black wool for the everyday pinafore, white cambric for the holiday pinafore.
-Polina sewed the dress and both pinafores and the white over-collar and over-cuffs and crocheted lace embellishments for the white pinafore.
+Polina sewed the dress and both pinafores and crocheted lace embellishments for the white pinafore.
+For the first school day, she sewed the white over-collar and over-cuffs to the uniform, afterward it was my daily chore, not a favorite one.

 The pinafores had folds on the bottom and on the handkerchief pocket and secreted fabric inside the belts to let out as I grew.
 The dress had a hem sufficient for three school years; after that, Polina went with a two-piece solution.
 She had to replace the top more frequently than the skirt because I inherited Avram’s tendency to sweat; Rakhil, like many Gnoyenskys, did not sweat at all.